Skip to content

 4. PDQ Deploy will open, and the new uninstall package window will appear.
 Review the package, and click Save.
 Keep in mind that you'll want to ensure that the silent parameters have been configured correctly in the package.

 Once the package has been saved, it's ready to deploy to the computers from which you need to remove the application.
-Afterward, follow the steps in the previous section to download and deploy an earlier version of the application from the Package Library.
+Afterward, follow the steps in the previous section to download and deploy a different version of the application from the Package Library.

 Unfortunately, vendors don't have the best track record of releasing vulnerability- and bug-free updates.
 While we always recommend proper testing, it won't catch everything.
-Don't let vulnerabilities ruin your day.
-PDQ Deploy and Inventory make it easy to roll back software, keeping your environment vulnerability free and leaving you plenty of time to do what you love most, like arguing with strangers on the internet.
+Don't let vulnerabilities in the current version of your favorite software ruin your day.
+PDQ Connect and PDQ Deploy & Inventory make it easy to roll back software, keeping your environment vulnerability free and leaving you plenty of time to do what you love most, like arguing with strangers on the internet.

-If you're not already using PDQ Deploy and Inventory, what's the holdup?
+If you're not already using PDQ Connect or PDQ Deploy & Inventory, what's the holdup?
 You can try it out for yourself and see how much time it saves you with a 14-day free trial.
 Within minutes, you'll be ready to start managing systems and deploying packages.